ipcjk/mlxsh/README.md

 ### docker

-Run brocadecli with the help of docker:
+Run brocadecli with the help of docker, joerg/brocadecli is the name of the docker image available at hub.docker.com.
 ```bash
 docker run -ti joerg/brocadecli /bin/sh
 ./brocadecli.linux -h